Lidcombe & Bankstown Line: Establishment

 The second option was supported by 85% of respondents and preferred by Transport for NSW.
 However, the loss of direct service from the City Circle to Birrong and Yagoona concerned some local advocacy groups and representatives.

 The planned closure of the Sydenham to Bankstown section of the Bankstown railway line occurred on 30 September 2024.
-Consequently, T3 Bankstown Line services were withdrawn, and in line with the consultation outcome two new services were introduced for the remaining Sydney Trains stations east of Bankstown, these being:
+Consequently, T3 Bankstown Line services were withdrawn, and in line with the consultation outcome two new services were introduced for the remaining Sydney Trains stations west of Bankstown, these being: